Five key matchups in Penguins-Capitals series

 3. Mike Sullivan vs. Washington's weak links

-Due to a salary-cap crunch, Washington had to overhaul its defense since the last playoff meeting between the teams.
+Because of a salary-cap crunch, Washington had to overhaul its defense since the last playoff meeting between the teams.
 Gone are Kevin Shattenkirk, Karl Alzner and Nate Schmidt.
 They were replaced by Michal Kempny, Christian Djoos and Jakub Jerabek.

 The new defensemen will have bull's-eyes on their backs when Sullivan is looking for advantageous matchups, especially at home.

-4. Penguins playoff defense vs. Penguins regular-season defense
+4. Penguins playoff defense vs. regular-season defense

 Coming into the playoffs, team defense looked to be a weak link for the Penguins.
 In the regular season, they ranked 20th in the league in goals against.